medihack/nii2img/README.md

 Description
 -----------
-A NIfTI to image slices converter.

-Extracts PNG/JPG/BMP image slices in axial/sagittal/coronar place from a NIfTI volume.
+Extracts PNG/JPG/BMP image slices in axial/sagittal/coronar plane from a NIfTI volume.

-To view all possible command line options use "./nii2img.py -h".
+To view the possible command line options (and defaults) use `./nii2img.py -h`

 License
 -------